 Abstinence of alcohol: For healthy adults up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger has been considered acceptable.
 Heavy or high-risk drinking is defined as more than three drinks on any day or more than seven drinks a week for women and for men older than age 65, and more than four drinks on any day or more than 14 drinks a week for men age 65 and younger.

-Avoid risky behavior: Get help if you use illicit intravenous drugs, and don't share needles used to inject drugs.
+Get help if you use illicit intravenous drugs, and don't share needles used to inject drugs.
 Use a condom during sex.
 If you choose to have tattoos or body piercings, be picky about cleanliness and safety when selecting a shop.

-Get vaccinated: If you're at increased risk of contracting hepatitis or if you've already been infected with any form of the hepatitis virus, talk to your doctor about getting the hepatitis A and hepatitis B vaccines.
+If you're at increased risk of contracting hepatitis or if you've already been infected with any form of the hepatitis virus, talk to your doctor about getting the hepatitis A and hepatitis B vaccines.

-Use medications wisely: Take prescription and nonprescription drugs only when needed and only in recommended doses.
+Take prescription and nonprescription drugs only when needed and only in recommended doses.
 Don't mix medications and alcohol.
 Talk to your doctor before mixing herbal supplements or prescription or nonprescription drugs.

-Avoid contact with other people's blood and body fluids: The Hepatitis viruses are spread by accidental needle sticks or improper cleanup of blood and body fluids.
+Avoid contact with other people's blood and body fluids:

 More than a thousand medications and herbal products have been associated with liver damage, including: